Section 3326.51 | Government of STEM school by district.

 (3) With respect to students enrolled in a STEM school whose resident district is the STEM school sponsoring district:

-(a) The department of education shall make no deductions under section 3326.33 of the Revised Code from the STEM school sponsoring district's state payments.
+(a) The department of education shall make payments to the school in accordance with section 3317.022 of the Revised Code from the STEM school sponsoring district's state payments.

 (b) The STEM school sponsoring district is responsible for providing children with disabilities with a free appropriate public education under Chapter 3323. of the Revised Code.

 (c) The STEM school sponsoring district shall provide student transportation in accordance with laws and policies generally applicable to the district.